oddbird/oddleventy/content/services/design-systems.md

 We provide two integrated design system development packages.
-Purchase just the Goals & Audit package and build your system in house, or hire us for both packages.
+Purchase just the Goals & Audit package and build your system in house, or hire us to build your design system too.

-1. **Goals & Audit** to assess your current designs & technology, understand your needs, and propose an improvement plan.
-2. **Build My Design System** to set up the tools, workflows, and components you need, and to train your team to use and maintain the system.
+___

 ### Goals & Audit
-*starting at $4K*
+*Starting at $4K*

+Let's assess your current designs & technology, understand your needs, and create a strategy together.

+{{ embed.figure(
+  data=[{
+    img: 'pages/inventory.jpg',
+    alt: 'A collection of button screenshots from one project' }], caption='Taking a visual inventory is a great way to start identifying design patterns.'
+) }}

 #### Goals